 Labs and tutorials will not be officially scheduled.
-However, it is strongly recommended that students complete all lab manual exercises in order to increase oral comprehension and production.
-These abilities could also be enhanced by engaging in conversation with Spanish speaking tutors/ advanced students at the Centro de Tertulia (Spanish Centre) located in Craigie Hall D 303
+However, it is strongly recommended that students do all lab manual exercises in order to increase oral comprehension and production.
+These abilities could also be enhanced by engaging in conversation with Spanish speaking tutors/ advanced students at the Centro de Tertulia (Spanish Centre) located in Craigie Hall 303 (Block D)

-OUTCOMES:
+Objectives: